30tools/finscope/CONTRIBUTING.md

-# Contributing to FinScope
+# Contributing to Unstory

-Thank you for your interest in contributing to FinScope!
+Thank you for your interest in contributing to Unstory!
 We welcome contributions from the community to help make this project better.

 ## 🤝 How to Contribute